 Generally speaking, I'm a person who loves variety in the foods I eat.
 Some people are happy to eat the same thing every day.
 I'm not one of them!
 I get bored easily.

 Having said that, I think I could eat these spicy deviled eggs every single day and never tire of them!
-They are so delicious, and the extra heat really enhances the experience.
+They are so delicious and creamy, and the extra heat really enhances the experience.

 Discovering deviled eggs

 I still remember the first time I tasted this appetizer.
 It was years ago when I was a young child.
 I loved hard-boiled eggs back then (I still do).
 But the taste of deviled eggs took me by surprise.